Tools In

 Use high-quality source images

 Higher quality images produce more accurate palettes.
-JPEG compression artifacts can introduce false colors — use PNG when possible.
+JPG compression can introduce subtle false colors, so use PNG when exact accuracy matters.

 Compare palettes across images

-Extract palettes from multiple reference images to find common colors and build a unified palette for your project.
+Extract palettes from several reference images to find common colors and build a unified palette for your project.

 Privacy & Security